 - It eases braids management during and after installation.

-- Prepping ensures your hair is free from any hair-related issue, like dandruff, dry, itchy scalp, etc.
+- Prepping ensures your hair is free from any hair-related issues, like dandruff, dry, itchy scalp, etc.

 So here’s how to prep your hair for braid styles;

 NB: The first thing you need to do is give your hair some time (at least two weeks) to gain strength and then try these strategies naturally.

 Tips To Maintain Your Braids The Right Way

 - Try to redo braids near your hairline when they get loose to avoid unnecessary tension and extra weight.

 - Keep your hair moist 2-3 times a week with a leave-in conditioner.

-- Braids are long-term protective hairstyles but don’t keep them on for too long.
+- Braids are one of the best long-term protective African hairstyles for women but don’t keep them on for too long.

 - Ensure you protect your hair at night; this will help your style in a lot of ways.

 - Avoid hair products that contain Alcohol and petroleum (grease)

 - Avoid hair products that can add weight to your hair.

 - Trim off the hair that refuses to stay at bay, but be mindful not to cut out your natural hair.

 - Be mindful of your hair if you love swimming.
 The pool water has chlorine, which can strip off the natural oils in your hair and scalp, leaving them dry.

 After you are done and satisfied wearing your braids, be very careful how you take down braids because this is where damage can be done.